-Make sure that all of your vertical boards are cut in a similar length.
+Make sure that all of your vertical boards are cut to a similar length.
 Cutting the top as well as bottom boards to the same length is the next step.

 Attach the vertical boards with screws after marking the top as well as bottom boards.

 It is not difficult to place a wall.
 Set it against at least a single wall as well as fasten it in place.
 Draw a line over the whole floor to keep it straight.
 Place it on the line as well as attach it to the floor with screws.